Globalisation means an ever-increasing demand for specialists in economics and finance.

 This intellectually demanding course will provide you with the essential skills you need to follow professional careers in these areas or to pursue further research.

 Financial Economics (MSc) is part of our uniquely multidisciplinary and interdisciplinary suite of finance Masters programmes.
-They bring together expertise from the School for Business and Society, the Department of Mathematics, and the Department of Economics and Related Studies.
+They bring together expertise from the Department of Mathematics, and the Department of Economics and Related Studies.

 Discover our refocused syllabus introducing contemporary tools, methods and approaches to tackle applied, professional and academic challenges in accounting and finance.